aws-solutions/application-pattern-orchestrator-on-aws/README.md

 ### AWS account

-- A CDK bootstrapped AWS account: You must bootstrap your AWS CDK environment in the target region you want to deploy, using the AWS CDK toolkit's cdk bootstrap command.
+- **A CDK bootstrapped AWS account**: You must bootstrap your AWS CDK environment in the target region you want to deploy, using the AWS CDK toolkit's cdk bootstrap command.
 From the command line, authenticate into your AWS account, and run `cdk bootstrap aws://<YOUR ACCOUNT NUMBER>/<REGION>`.
 For more information, refer to the [AWS CDK's How to bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) page.
-- Amazon SES should have production access: The solution utilises Amazon SES for sending email notifications to application pattern’s subscribers.
-In order to use this feature, please make sure Amazon SES in your account is not in sandbox environment.
-For more details, please refer to [Moving out of the Amazon SES sandbox page](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
+- **Production access for Amazon SES**: This solution uses Amazon SES for sending email notifications to application pattern’s subscribers.
+In order to use this feature, ensure that Amazon SES (in your account) is in a production environment, and not in the sandbox environment.
+For more information, refer to the [Moving out of the Amazon SES sandbox page](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) page.
-- The AWS account should be part of an AWS Organization: This prerequisite is only applicable for application patterns that are of the CloudFormation type, and needs to be shared across accounts using AWS Service Catalog, as currently, the AWS Service Catalog AppRegistry attribute groups can only be [shared to AWS accounts within an organization](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html#shareable-sc-appregistry).
-This prerequisite does not apply to CDK based application patterns.
+- **Your AWS account should be part of an AWS Organization**: This prerequisite is only applicable for application patterns that are of the CloudFormation type, and needs to be shared across accounts using AWS Service Catalog, as currently, the AWS Service Catalog AppRegistry attribute groups can only be [shared to AWS accounts within an organization](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html#shareable-sc-appregistry).
+This prerequisite does not apply to CDK-based application patterns.

 ### Tools